Quick answer

 Accuracy and language support

-Atter AI is strongest when the goal is an accurate and usable transcript, not merely a fast rough draft.
-In practical use, accuracy depends on audio quality, microphone distance, speaker clarity, background noise, accents, and specialized vocabulary.
-That is true for every AI transcription product.
+In clean audio conditions, Atter AI reaches 98.7% transcription accuracy.
+In practical use, accuracy also depends on microphone distance, speaker clarity, background noise, accents, and specialized vocabulary — factors that apply to every AI transcription product.

 The advantage of Atter AI is that accuracy is paired with structure.
 Even when a transcript needs light editing, the summary, action items, speaker labels, and AI chat features help users find what matters faster.